-Class Audio CD
+• Class Audio CDs

-The audio CD is a very important part of Show and Tell and will bring the course alive for the children as they learn alongside May, Sam, Anna, Fifi, Benny and Prickly.
-The CD contains recordings of stories, songs and rhymes along with new vocabulary and phrases, models for pronunciation and speech, examples of games, and sounds to identify.
-All these activities will help your children become better listeners, and more confident speakers.
+The audio CDs are a very important part of Show and Tell.
+The Student Book CDs contain recordings of stories, songs, and rhymes along with new vocabulary and phrases, models for pronunciation and speech, examples of games, and sounds to identify.
+The Literacy Book CD accompanies each of the Literacy Books (A/B).